Famous/framework/README.md

 ### Windows

 Installation is not currently working on Windows.
 Fixing this is a top priority and the progress is being tracked in the following GitHub Issue: https://github.com/Famous/framework/issues/17.
-We're beginning to document the necessary steps under [docs/windows-installation](docs/windows-installation.md).

 - - - -